-When you are in Socorro, you'll notice that it is more blue-collar than most other communities in America.
-39.05% of Socorro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Socorro is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Socorro who work in office and administrative support (15.10%), sales jobs (10.49%), and food service (5.49%).
+Because occupations involving physical labor dominate the local economy, Socorro is generally considered to be a blue-collar town.
+35.52% of the Socorro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Socorro is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Socorro who work in sales jobs (12.09%), office and administrative support (10.61%), and food service (7.96%).

-The per capita income in Socorro in 2010 was $11,845, which is low income relative to Texas and the nation.
-This equates to an annual income of $47,380 for a family of four.
-Socorro also has one of the higher rates of people living in poverty in the nation, with 35.00% of its population below the federal poverty line.
+The per capita income in Socorro in 2018 was $14,591, which is low income relative to Texas and the nation.
+This equates to an annual income of $58,364 for a family of four.
+However, Socorro contains both very wealthy and poor people as well.

-Socorro is a very ethnically-diverse city.
+Socorro is an extremely ethnically-diverse city.
 The people who call Socorro home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Socorro, accounting for 96.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Socorro, accounting for 96.29% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Socorro residents report their race to be White, followed by Native American.
-Important ancestries of people in Socorro include German, English, Italian, and French .
+Important ancestries of people in Socorro include English, German, Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Socorro is Spanish.
-Other important languages spoken here include English and Korean.
+Other important languages spoken here include English and Native American languages.